Verdict

 Who should choose Copilot Money

-- Design-focused users who want the most polished mobile interface in any budgeting app
+- Design-focused users who want the most polished interface in any budgeting app, now with web and mobile access

 - Automation power users who need granular custom rules for transaction categorization and tagging